- Policy Context

 - Waste and Recycling Policy;

-- Copies of Maintenance Reports and procedures for reporting damage/repairs; or
+- Copies of Maintenance Reports and procedures for reporting damage or repairs; or

 - A Maintenance Lifecycle Chart, detailing the expected lifecycle of building components.